 FIREARM Injury And deaths ARE PUBLIC HEALTH CONCERNS in Vermont

 Gun violence affects the lives of many Vermonters each year.
 Every year in Vermont, an average of 74 Vermonters die by firearm.
-Most firearm-related deaths in Vermont are due to suicide and are primarily among males.
+Most firearm-related deaths in Vermont are due to suicide, primarily among males.
 Additionally, an average of 39 Vermonters visit emergency departments or are hospitalized for firearm-related injuries.

-About 43% of Vermont adults have a firearm in their place of residence, which places them at higher risk for firearm injury and death, primarily for suicide and unintentional injury.
+About 43% of Vermont adults have a firearm in their residence, which places them at higher risk for firearm injury and death, primarily for suicide and unintentional injury.

 Injuries and deaths caused by firearms are also a public health issue nationally.
-Each year, over 40,000 Americans die by suicide, homicide, or accidents with firearms.
+Each year, over 40,000 Americans die by suicide, homicide, or unintentional injuries with firearms.

 Firearm-related injuries and deaths are preventable and we can all play a role in creating safer communities.
 Learn more about your role in the sections below.